mantrajsframework/mantrad/docs/33-mantra-API-reference.md

 ```

 Returns true if there is registered an api path, given in the format of "component name.api name".

+Remember: files to add in the next rendering process (js and css) are not ordered in anyway.

 ## MantraAPI.ExistsComponentByName